What kinds of compensation frauds take place in Covington?

 Fraud is a deception-based offense.
 People lie to gain money or avoid making payments in most fraudulent circumstances.
 The employer may lie to obtain a favorable settlement.
 With that in mind, it’s no wonder that many workers’ compensation claims are fraudulent.
 This article will teach you all you need to know about worker’s compensation fraud in Georgia.
 Workers’ compensation fraud is taken extremely seriously in Georgia.
-Forgery is punishable by the law, which imposes severe penalties and possible jail time on both employees and employers.
+Forgery is punishable by the law, which imposes severe penalties and possible jail records on this page on both employees and employers.
 To know more, contact a Covington Personal Injury Lawyer.

 Because of the potentially high costs, an employer may conduct deception to reduce the severity of an injured worker’s accident and injuries.
 The following are examples of employer or insurance fraud:

 Georgia law in Covington mandates that all enterprises with three or more employees acquire workers’ compensation insurance.
 The Georgia State Board of Workers’ Compensation considers an employer who does not have enough insurance coverage to be non-compliant.
 If your supervisor doesn’t have the required insurance, they may refuse your claim.

 Refusal to pay for medical care

 In Covington, Georgia, injured employees are entitled to compensation for all necessary and reasonable medical treatment, medicines, diagnostic tests, specialist appointments, and other expenses.
 However, to keep the costs down, your employer or insurance provider may try to deny you adequate care.
 Do not sign any settlement documents if you suspect your employer diminishing your claim unjustly or that they are refusing you necessary medical treatment.